-Yes, indentation is necessary in Python.
+Yes, indentation is necessary for Python.
 Indentation specifies a block of code.
-The indented block consists of all source codes within the classes, loops, anonymous functions in python, etc. If in any case the code is not indented, it will not execute in an accurate manners and will have errors.
+The indented block consists of all source codes within the classes, loops, anonymous functions in python, etc. If in any case the code is not indented, it will not execute in an accurate manner and will have errors.

-This question is an easy one and a straightforward question.
-So a lot of times, the interviewee doubts their own self worth as to whether he/she knows the right answer or not.
-Because it gets hard to accept that such a straightforward answer can be asked in round of an interview.
+This question is an easy and straightforward question.
+So a lot of times, the interviewee doubts their own self-worth as to whether he/she knows the right answer or not.
+Because it gets hard to accept that such a straightforward answer can be asked in rounds of an interview.

 However, you need to know that that is exactly what the interviewer wants to check.
-Whether you have confidence on your knowledge or not.
-So answer confidently that yes, python is a case sensitive language.
+Whether you have confidence in your knowledge or not.
+So answer confidently that yes, python is a case-sensitive language.

 Question 20.
 How are comments in Python written?